 Why does an early trademark filing date matter?

+Why would it matter to be the first to file your trademark application with the USPTO?
 US trademark law generally regards the first trademark user, and not the filer, as the rightful owner.
-So why would it matter to be the first to file your trademark application with the USPTO?
-If earlier trademark use is the determining factor, why should a company file a trademark application earlier than others applying for similar marks?
-What difference does an early trademark filing date make?
+If earlier trademark use is the determining factor of ownership, why should you file a trademark application before others apply for similar marks?
+Actually, an earlier trademark filing date can potentially save you years of time and thousands of dollars.
+Let’s figure out why.

 Need to register your trademark before someone else does?
 Call patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to see how quickly we can file your trademark application at an affordable flat rate.